RobertPetrie/fit-it-tracker-back-end/README.md

 https://tinyurl.com/qm4sz66

 ## Current Stage of the Project
-This project is currently a work in progress.
-Right now, the following has been completed:
+The following has been completed:

 - Continuous Integration
 - Entity Framework Core